DanielEduardoLopez/SalesForecasting/README.md

 Please refer to the <a href="https://github.com/DanielEduardoLopez/SalesForecasting/blob/35a592125ea91b0df1a0b61feb57d199478443e5/SalesForecasting.ipynb">notebook</a> for the full details.

-The predictions were plot against the historical net sales data to visually assess the performance of the MA model.
+The predictions were plot against the historical net sales data to visually assess the performance of the AR model.

 <p align="center">
 	<img src="Images/fig_predictions_from_ar_model_vs_walmex_historical_net_sales.png?raw=true" width=70% height=60%>